DecentricCorp/Lightrail-API-Docs/apiary-sources/endpoints/cards-cardId-PATCH.md

             Authorization: Bearer <YOUR_ACCESS_TOKEN>

     + Attributes
-        + contactId (string, required) - The Contact's unique identifier which you'd like to update the Card with.
+        + contactId (string, required) - The unique identifier of the new Contact to whom the card must be assigned.

     + Body

             {
-                "contactId": "contact-592941d2335d402e9dc3d6a981bc3896"
+                "contactId": "contact-59xx96"
             }

 + Response 200